Our picks for Best Ireland Guidebooks

-After reviewing 12 general travel guidebooks on Ireland from publishers that included Insights Guides, Moon Guides, Fodor’s, Frommers, Lonely Planet, National Geographic, DK Eyewitness, Michelin and Rick Steves our team has come up with our Top 3 General Guidebooks and our #1 pick for a specialty guidebooks for 2015.
+After reviewing 12 general travel guidebooks on Ireland from publishers that included Insights Guides, Moon Guides, Fodor’s, Frommers, Lonely Planet, National Geographic, DK Eyewitness, Michelin, and Rick Steves our team has come up with our Top 3 General Guidebooks and our #1 pick for specialty guidebooks for Ireland.

 Top 3 Ireland Guidebooks

 What we don’t like is that if Rick doesn’t like the site, he doesn’t include it.
 So you may want to look up a particular site and find that it’s not included.
 But the quality of what he does include is too good to not have the book.
-So a second guidebook that more like an encylopedia (covers most all of the sites) is needed.
-Which is why we recommend the next two books from Frommers and Lonely Planet.
+So a second guidebook that is more like an encyclopedia (covers almost all of the sites) is needed, which is why we recommend the next two books from Frommers and Lonely Planet.

 Personally, I love Lonely Planet’s publications and love Fionn Davenport (one of their Ireland writers) even more.
-This guide is included in the Top 3 not because it’s more comprehensive than any other guide, but because of the uncluttered, organized and casual layout Lonely Planet guides offer.
-They’re books are simple and easy to use.
-This book also features a What’s New (this year) list, Top 21 list, maps, suggested itineraries and a section on The Great Outdoors.
+This guide is included in our Top 3 not because it’s more comprehensive than any other guide, but because of the uncluttered, organized and casual layout Lonely Planet guides offer.
+Their books are simple and easy to use.
+This book also features a Top 21 site list and a First Time in Ireland section, maps, suggested itineraries, and a section on The Great Outdoors.
 In years past, Fionn Davenport offered such a unique, casual style – a great storyteller.
 Though the editors have tightened up on his entertaining, casual commentary, Fionn’s style still shines through.
 This is still the first guidebook I reach for when looking up sites in Ireland.

 #1 Specialty Guidebook – Thin Places Focus

-It’s not often that we highly recommend an out of print book, but this year a buyer can at least obtain a used copy from book dealers out there.
+It’s not often that we highly recommend an out-of-print book, but this year a buyer can at least obtain a used copy from book dealers out there.
 Even though the copies run $60 and above, this is the best resource for thin places and sacred sites of high energy.
 Last year there were none to be had.
-If you can snag a readable copy of this for under $100, do it.
 It reads like a guidebook with the sites grouped in counties and provinces with a map for each county showing the approximate location of the sacred sites.
-Even the smallest stone circles, standing stones and holy wells are mentioned.
-It was in this book that we found The Giant’s Ring in Belfast (not mentioned in any guidebooks I’ve seen), and it’s an amazing site – a large dolmen set into an earthenworked ring that now serves as a public park just outside the city centre.
+Even the smallest stone circles, standing stones, and holy wells are mentioned.
+It was in this book that we found The Giant’s Ring in Belfast (not mentioned in any guidebooks I’ve seen), and it’s an amazing site – a large dolmen set into an earth-work ring that now serves as a public park just outside the city center.
 The majority of the sacred sites and megaliths in this book are not listed in any guidebooks or on maps.
 It would take someone years to pull together a list like this.
 Cary Meehan also writes from a mystical perspective so those seeking the thin places will greatly appreciate her commentary and includes directions (I never depend on these, but they’re a good estimation).
 If you love thin places, this guidebook is a gold mine.
 Grab a copy while you can.

 Ireland Travel 101 by Pat Preston